Electronic Proceedings of past Undergraduate Mathematics Day

-Electronic Proceedings from past Undergraduate Mathematics Day conferences may be accessed from the links at right.
+Electronic proceedings from past Undergraduate Mathematics Day conferences may be accessed from the For More Information links.

 Purpose of Proceedings

 Undergraduate Mathematics Day at the University of Dayton (UMD) is an undergraduate mathematics conference that is held in November of odd numbered years.
 We celebrate undergraduate mathematics in all its forms: research, history, teaching, and learning.

 One purpose of UMD is to provide a platform for undergraduate students to experience the excitement of investigation in the world of mathematics.
 The conference allows an opportunity for students to present results; the Electronic Proceedings gives the student experience to formally write a research or expository article.
 The articles are refereed for correctness and style.

 We appreciate your interest in UMD.
 We encourage you to submit an article, based on your presentation at UMD to EPUMD.
 We believe this is a meaningful part of the process to share your ideas with the mathematics community.Top

 Undergraduate Mathematics Day at the University of Dayton (UMD) is an undergraduate mathematics conference that is held in November of odd numbered years.
 We celebrate undergraduate mathematics in all its forms, research, history, teaching, and learning.
 We invite you to submit an article, based on your presentation at UMD to the Electronic Proceedings of UMD.

 The deadline to submit an article for review will be December 31 of that year.
 All submissions can be emailed to:

 For your the subject line, use Electronic Proceedings, UMD.
 You can correspond by surface mail to: